fsek/App2PracticeWork/README.md

 Now we will create a new page (or screen) called EpicUserPage, for showing some user data.
 This data is fetched from the backend using a GET request.
 Create a new button on the Other screen which links to a new empty page, just like in Task 3.
 On this new page, use the Text widget to display the name and email of the currently logged in user.

 ### **Task 7**
 Now we will add a button to EpicUserPage which will change the name of the user.
 Since this action aims to change data on the backend, a GET request won't do.
 In our case, we will send a PUT request to update the name.
-Add a TextButton which changes the user's `firstname` and `lastname` to a something of your choosing.
+Add a TextButton which changes the user's `firstname` and `lastname` to something of your choosing.

 ### **Task 8**
 Let's do something that is a bit more confusing to find where you are supposed to look.
 With patience and some logical thinking we